What are the best ways to stay informed with what is going on at UACCM?

 Does UACCM provide a tutoring lab?
 Where are they?

-Yes! the Academic Commons, located in the E. Allen Gordon Library in the Library Complex, offers a free tutoring lab in mathematics.
-Tutoring is provided both in person and online and is free of charge to all currently-enrolled students.
-Find tutoring schedules through the Tutoring Services tab on the Portal, or by going to the Academic Commons website.
-The Academic Commons also offers multiple science models to help anatomy and physiology students get hands-on experience before test day.
+Yes! the Learning Center, located in room 102 in the Library Complex, offers a free tutoring.
+Tutoring is provided both in person and online.
+Find tutoring schedules through the Tutoring Services webpage or by going to the Academic Commons website.
+Academic Commons located in the Library Complex also offers multiple science models to help anatomy and physiology students get hands-on experience before test day.

 When is the library open?